 Adam said that over the years, he and Christine have seen Dr. Jenny in the community and helping at events.
 “She is very personable and always asks how the

 family is doing,” he said.

-When asked about her experiences delivering at the Richland Hospital, Christine said that her experiences with Richland Hospital were very good.
+When asked about her experiences delivering at the Richland Hospital, Christine said that her experiences were very good.
 “Everyone is very personable.
-It has a better feel than hospitals in big towns.
+It has a better feel than hospitals in large cities.
 We had everything we needed right here, close to home,” she said.

 The Race to Delivery

 When Catie Morris and her sister, Miranda Parker found out that they were both pregnant, they talked about who would deliver first.
 Miranda’s due date was first, but Catie thought it would be funny if she delivered first.
 Miranda failed to see the humor on the subject, but as her due date came and went, it became clear that Catie would probably deliver first.

 Scheduled for a C-section delivery, Catie’s date was pretty set in stone.
 That is until she and her husband, Travis, arrived at the hospital.
 Catie and Travis Morris checked in and were met by their physician, Dr. Andy Wright.
 He explained that he was in the process of helping another mom deliver her baby naturally.
 Though he wanted to be there for their delivery, he wondered if rather than postponing the C-section, it would be okay if Dr. Alexander delivered their baby.
 The couple met with Dr. Alexander and decided to go forward with the C-Section that day.

 “It was a little worrisome not having Dr. Wright, but I totally understood how important it was to have your doctor with you during a natural delivery.
 Fortunately, everything just flowed easy with Dr. Alexander,” Catie said.
 “Dr. Alexander was great, Rachel the nurse anesthetist was great, and every nurse was great.”